 This is in memory of this ROCKABILLY LEGEND and dear friend.
 Not to worry… this is a light story about LITTLE TRAINS and BIG LEGENDS.
 So, doin’ it the Dale Hawkins way… we shout out… down-home style… with an “All aboard!”
 Enjoy the trip.
 Dale did.

-First off, it was right onstage… at rehearsal for this Cleveland concert… that Dale and Den met.
-It happened just after Dale walked in from the wings… Den stopped the music to exclaim out loud… how much he loved “that La-Do-Da-Da song”…going back to when he first heard Hawkins’ hit record… in high school.
+First off, it was right onstage… at rehearsal for this Cleveland concert… that Dale and Den first met.
+It happened just after headliner Hawkins walked in from the wings… Den stopped the music he was making… to exclaim out loud… how much he loved “that La-Do-Da-Da song”…referring to back in the day… when he first heard Hawkins’ hit record… in high school.

 So a little set up to this story about Dale and his kind ways… The above photo shows how Dale “SUSIE-Q” Hawkins always responded with such VERVE to the music being made.
 (In this case by musical director Dennis’ solo on “MY BABE”).
 That’s the way Dale did all things… with verve.
 Dale’s dear friend the late, great bluesman WILLIE DIXON wrote that song; but I would venture to say… few performed it with such passion, like “the Hawk”.
 The rockabilly legend had many other hit songs and the one titled, “La-Do-DaDa”… had special meaning to another special person… Steven Spielberg.
 Turns out Dale got to learn how special it was to the legendary film maker.
 How it happened follows…